C3n7ral051nt4g3ncy/PCT/README.md

 ```

-Once you have launched the python script, head to the development server on:
+Once you have launched the python script, head to the Flask development server on:

 ```
 http://127.0.0.1:5000